-Estimated dry mining ore reserves of 460.9 million short tons include dilution from un-mineralized material within and marginal to the trona ore bed.
-Support pillars are excluded from dry mining reserves, but a portion of the trona contained in the pillars is recovered by solution mining, as described below.
-A bulk density factor of 133 lb/cu ft (2.16 g/cc) is used for conversion of volumes to mass.
-Key dry mining parameters include minimum trona ore bed thickness, minimum trona grade, and maximum percent insolubles.
-Mining cost assumptions are based on data accumulated from our 60+ years of experience in the Green River trona district.
+Estimated dry mining ore reserves of 456.7 million short tons include dilution from un-mineralized material within and marginal to the trona ore bed.
+We exclude support pillars from dry mining reserves, but a portion of the trona contained in the pillars is recovered by solution mining, as described below.
+We apply a bulk density factor of 133 lb/cu ft (2.16 g/cc) for conversion of volumes to mass.
+Key dry mining parameters include minimum trona ore bed thickness and minimum trona grade.

-Solution mining ore reserves of 448.4 million short tons are reported on an in-place basis, inclusive of dilution from insoluble material that remains in the ground.
+Our solution mining ore reserves of 446.0 million short tons are reported on an in-place basis, inclusive of dilution from insoluble material that remains in the ground.
 The solution mining reserves are calculated using recovery parameters developed from our 20+ years of cumulative secondary recovery solution mining experience.
-Key factors include the surface area of remaining support pillars and other trona-mineralized surfaces exposed to liquid solutions injected into voids created by dry mining, solubility and alkalinity data, and predicted dissolution rates for sodium carbonate over residence times.
+Key factors include the surface area of remaining support pillars and other trona-mineralized surfaces exposed to liquid solutions injected into voids created by dry mining, solubility and alkalinity data, and predicted dissolution rates.